HistoricEngland/arches-containers/readme.md

 Requires Docker for Desktop or comparible container runtime that supports compose.

+Create a workspace folder to contain all repos and files.

 Create your virtual environment `python -m venv env` or try using VSCode Dev Container.

 To do the latter, install the Dev Containers extension so that development work can be done within the container and need no local installations.
 Use a Python base image (3.9 tested) with docker-in-docker feature enabled.

-Clone this repo into a root workspace folder and then install.
+Clone this repo into the workspace folder and then install.

 ```sh
 # if using venv then activate, then...